annacasey97/Annacasey97.github.io/_drafts/2025-01-13-CV-maxxing.md

 ---
 layout: post
-title:  draft template
+title:  how to maximise your CV for medical specialty applications
 date:   2025-01-13 12:34:00
-description: how to maximise your CV for medical specialty applications
+description: this file is actually called CV-maxxing.md :)
 tags: draft
-categories: career-advice, templates
+categories: career-advice, portfolio
 hidden: false
 ---